 Save an offline service definition for a geocode service

-An offline service definition is connection-neutral; it is not configured for any specific server connection.
+An offline service definition is connection-neutral; it is not configured for a specific server connection.
 You can save an offline service definition if you are offline or not connected to the server.
-This workflow explains how to save an offline service definition for a geocode service with default settings to be later published to a stand-alone server.
+This workflow explains how to save an offline service definition for a geocode service with default settings to be published later to a stand-alone server.
 To change the default configuration, see Configure a geocode service.

 To save a service definition for a geocode service in a disconnected environment, complete the following steps: